OmarThinks/PIM-API/README.md

 # What is a good API:

-A good a API as authenticated and validated that no one can manipulate it and get information he is not supposed to have access to.
+A good a API authenticated and validated that no one can manipulate it and get information he is not supposed to have access to.